taraokelly/Theory-Of-Computation/Problem Sheets/README.md

 # Problem Sheets

-Problem Sheets assisting the learning of the module [Theory of Algorithms](https://github.com/theory-of-algorithms/).
+Exercises assisting the learning of the module [Theory of Algorithms](https://github.com/theory-of-algorithms/).
+The problem sheets do not contribute to the overall grade.

 ## Contents